 - Celebrity Paradox: The tour of Hollywood stars' homes points out the home of Edmund Gwynn.
 Gwynn of course appears in this film as Mr. Jordan.

-- Dark Secret: Harry is a bigamist made plain by the title.
+- Dark Secret: Harry is a bigamist, as made plain by the title.

 - Door-Closes Ending: Ends with Harry, after having pled guilty to bigamy, being escorted out a back door of the courtroom, back to jail, as Eve watches from the courtroom entrance.
 The door closes behind Harry, freeze frame, The End.